 There are several adapters that convert an SD card for use as a USB stick.
 This allows the use of micro SD cards, often designed specifically for dashcam video with extended lifetimes and suitable temperature range over other flash drives.
-In addition, the adapter can be connected to a phone, tablet or PC to view the video.
+In addition, the adapter can be connected to a phone, tablet, or PC to view the video.

 The adapters listed support a variety of SD card types (we recommend micro SD, but others work as well).
 They are USB 3.0 and work on both PCs and MACs.
 The first three work with Android phones that offer OTG and the specified connector.
-The Difini and SmartQ work with current iPhones (not shown in picture).
+The Difini and SmartQ work with current iPhones (not shown in the picture).
 This allows you to quickly view video files on your phone.
-Adapters below are shown with caps removed, and I’ve inserted a micro SD card in the side of each adapter.
+Adapters below are shown with caps removed, and I’ve inserted a micro SD card on the side of each adapter.
 The SanDisk adapter is tiny and only has a single USB connection.